outpaddling/desktop-installer/README.md

 The end result is a fully functional graphical environment comparable to GUI-based systems such as GhostBSD or Ubuntu Linux.
-However, unlike those systems, desktop-installer supports *any* desktop environment or window manager and *any* hardware supported by the operating system.
+However, unlike those systems, desktop-installer supports *any* desktop environment or window manager provided by the native package manager and *any* hardware supported by the operating system.

 To use desktop-installer: